roblanf/BenchmarkAlignments/new_dataset_files/README.md

 1. Convert your alignment to NEXUS format.
 The format should be identical to that in Anderson_2013, this is not flexible or negotiable.
 See below for precise details on how to format this file.

-2. Add a SETS block to the .nex file with three comments [loci], [genomes], [outgroups].
+2. Add a SETS block to the .nex file with four comments [partitions], [loci], [genomes], [outgroups].

-3. Add CHARSETS that describe each locus to the [loci] section, according to the conventions below.
+3. Add CHARSETS that describe each partition in the [partitions] section, according to the conventions below.
 Every site in the alignment needs to be covered by one and only one of these CHARSETS.

 4. Add CHARSETS that describe each genome of origin to the [genomes] section, according to the conventions below.
 Every site in the alignment needs to be covered by one and only one of these CHARSETS.

 5. Define outgroups such that the tree can be rooted.
+You will need to carefully read the original paper to do this.

 6. If you have heterochronous data, create a SAMPLINGDATES block, and populate it with the sampling dates of all taxa (see Duchene_2015a for an example).

 7. Check and double check the nexus file.
-Check it loads into a couple of programs too.
+Check it loads into IQ-TREE and RAxML.

 7. Make a new folder in the /datasets folder